Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

 ## A Basic Logger with Sinks

 A sink is an object that will process a message and "print" it.
-This could be a file called `log.txt`, the console we all had to write to when learning to code.
+This could be a file called `log.txt`, or the console we all had to write to when learning to code.
 A sink is not necessarily only those two, but anything that can be written to as well as `flushed`.
 To `flush` means the function will return only after the message was written to the sink.
 As you can imagine, flushing is often the slowest part.

-> This is why `endl` is not as fast as using '\n'; `endl` will also flush the console buffer, which is way slower than only doing a newline.
+> This is why `endl` is not as fast as using `\n`; `endl` will also flush the console buffer, which is way slower than only doing a newline.
 {: .prompt-info }

 We can use an abstract class as our blueprint for making various kinds of sinks: